-Each year, our 200+ employees connect more than 125,000 uninsured and underinsured clients to health insurance, health care, and vital community resources.
+Each year, our 200+ employees connect more than 145,000 uninsured and under-insured clients to health insurance, health care, and vital community resources to impact one’s social determinants of health.
 Our programs and services are designed to bridge gaps in services to pregnant and postpartum women, immigrants, people experiencing homelessness, youth in foster care, people with substance use disorders, individuals recently released from jail, and others.

 HCAM recently developed the HealthLink care coordination model, which offers provider institutions a cost-effective way to show results under the state’s All-Payer system by reducing expensive readmissions and unnecessary emergency department visits.